wolfman2000/bananatracker/README.md

 1. Download EmoTracker at https://emotracker.net/
 2. Download Banana Tracker as a zip file.
 3. Locate your EmoTracker folder on your computer and open it.
-4. Move the downloaded BananaTracker zip file into the /EmoTracker/packs folder.
-No need to extract the zip file.
+4. Extract the zip file and move the downloaded BananaTracker folder into the /EmoTracker/packs folder.
 5. Open EmoTracker.
 Click the gear, then "Installed Packages."
 Banana Tracker will be located under "Other."

 # To-Do List